-A physiology course with lab will not fulfill the anatomy and physiology prerequisite.
-You must take a human anatomy and physiology course with lab, OR, if you have already taken a physiology course with lab, you may take an anatomy course to fulfill the anatomy and physiology prerequisite.
+No. You must take a human anatomy and physiology course with lab OR, if you have already taken a physiology course with lab, you may take an anatomy course to fulfill the anatomy and physiology prerequisite.
 If you have taken an anatomy course with lab, you may take a physiology course to fulfill the anatomy and physiology prerequisite.
 Check the UNC transfer course equivalencies website for information on specific courses.

 Can I take a calculus course other than an equivalent of Math 231 or 241 in order to fulfill the calculus prerequisite?

 No. We can only accept a course that is equivalent to Math 231 or 241.

 Do courses other than the equivalents to Statistics 151 or 155 fulfill the statistics prerequisite?

 Any pure statistics class may be used, including statistics for the behavioral sciences.
 You cannot use a course other than a statistics course even if it has a strong statistics component.